komali2/blog/content/posts/why-taiwan/index.md

 Perspective matters.
 I'm writing this as a white guy, an American, in my early 30s, no kids, and as a software engineer.
 Not that you need to be any combination of those things for this post to apply to you, but I want to acknowledge that some of my reasoning may not apply to you, that some aspect of your life may nullify my arguments, or perhaps make an even stronger case for why you should come here.
-There could be reasons I haven't considered to come here! (for example, a friend in Venezuela has a strong argument to view Taiwan as a place of political asylum)
+There could even be reasons I haven't considered to come here!

 * [The Economic Argument]({{< relref "#the-economic-argument" >}})